illumiMatii/clearcode-intern-task/README.md

 # clearcode-intern-tasks
-Tasks which I made in recruitment process for Clearcode
+Task which I made in recruitment process for Clearcode

 ## :page_with_curl: Task 2: We want to know the visitor